gearpku2020/gearpku2020.github.io/_pages/Resources.md

     </p>

     <p class="meta">
-      Short note: This Analysis System for Epigenome-Wide Association Studies (EWAS) V1.0 is a one-stop tool for Illumina DNA methylation arrays.
+      This Analysis System for Epigenome-Wide Association Studies (EWAS) V1.0 is a one-stop tool for Illumina DNA methylation arrays.
 It integrates data preprocessing, differential methylation analysis, and downstream functional annotation, and supports cohort, intervention, and longitudinal study designs.
     </p>

     <div class="btnrow">